top of page

 While we should take counsel from Dragnet’s Sgt.
 Joe Friday, who often requested, "Just the facts, ma'am," we do not have to present those details in an insomnia-producing way.

-Knowing the sources from which genealogy facts originates ensures that we write non-fiction content rather than fantasy.
+Knowing the sources from which genealogy facts originate ensures that we write non-fiction content rather than fantasy.

 Sources help ensure you are writing about the correct details.

 • If you have a Gold Rush ancestor who documented his journey west, you need to know the difference between the Pinta Trail and the Gila Trail.
-A reference source, such as a map, can help keep those paths from crossing when they shouldn't.
+A reference source like a map can help keep those paths from crossing when they shouldn't.

 • Perhaps you're writing about an immigrant who passed through the port of Baltimore, Maryland, in 1855.
 You should know the difference between a frigate and a schooner if you wish to discuss the trials of crossing the ocean.
 You'll need a source to support your claims and differentiate your boats.